laurijssen/thm/umbrella/README.md

 ```

 So we are inside the container now, but there are no privesc techniques to explore.
 All the cgroup vulnerabilities do not work. mount -t cgroup gives permission denied.
 So no adding mounts and escaping to host this way.
+But when inside a container, mounts is *always* the way to go....

 ## Logging in over ssh